 Forming a non-profit company is a completely different process than incorporating a C-Corp.
-There are many factors one needs to take into account before deciding on doing so.
-You need to research whether companies, trusts and individuals would be likely to actually invest in your non-profit.
+There are many factors one needs to consider before deciding on doing so.
+You need to research whether companies, trusts, and individuals would be likely to actually invest in your non-profit.
 The demand for charitable donations is very high.
-Competition for funding right now is extremely stiff and you better make sure that your non-profit attracts more attention or can really claim to be somewhat unique.
+Competition for funding right now is extremely stiff, so you better make sure that your non-profit attracts more attention or can really claim to be somewhat unique.

-Will your business meet a critical need in the community therefore deserving monetary contributions by those who support your community?
-Putting together a group of investors takes a lot of time and effort and you have to be extremely good at selling your concept and your viability.
+Will your business meet a critical need in the community thus deserving monetary contributions by those who support your community?
+Putting together a group of investors takes a lot of time and effort, and, therefore, you must be extremely good at selling your concept and your viability.
 Obtaining funding for nonprofits is a challenge.
 You must be able to write a sound and professional proposal to be considered for funding.
-Use electronic media and the technology available to you to make this easier for you.
-You also need to know that most donors take quite some time to review all the competing proposals for funding and you should expect answers no sooner than 6 to 18 months from the date of submission in some cases.
+Using electronic media and technology available to you might make this easier for you.
+You also need to know that most donors take quite some time to review all the competing proposals for funding, so you should not expect answers sooner than 6 to 18 months from the date of submission in some cases.

-Direct mail and email solicitation can be used but it will take you very long to build up a decent group of donors using this method.
-Response rates to this are slow and you could expect a 1 to 2% response from any mailing you send out.
-Most people will just throw it out as spam.
+Direct mail and email solicitation can be used, but it will take time to build up a decent group of donors using this method.
+Response rates to these are slow, and you should expect a 1 to 2% response from any mailing you send out as most people will just throw it out as spam.

 When you have done your research and you have seen that your idea is feasible, provides a critical need and that you will be successful in obtaining funding, you can then begin the process of forming an independent 501(c)(3) company.
 This organizational structure will qualify your business for tax exemption status from federal taxes and will allow donors to make their contribution tax deductible as well.